Streaming updates to a client using Server-Sent Events

 ./scripts/startContainers.sh

 This script creates a network for the containers to communicate with each other.
-It also creates containers for Kafka, Zookeeper, the frontend service, the bff service , and three instances of the system service.
+It also creates containers for Kafka, the frontend service, the bff service , and three instances of the system service.

 The application might take some time to get ready.
 See the http://localhost:9084/health URL to confirm that the bff microservice is up and running.